NeutroniumCore/Neutronium/Documentation/Content/Overview.md

 * **DataContext**:

 As any WPF component, DataConrtext is used to create the binding with the ViewModel.
+Note that DataContext is not set, the HTML will not be displayed.

 ### HTMLWindow